 If you have received college credit from any community college or university, please have an official copy of the college transcript sent to our office for review.
 Depending on the class and credit received, we will be able to decide if you will receive Oregon State University credit.
 Generally speaking, most courses of 100 level or above and non-vocational in nature will be accepted for credit.

 Does Oregon State accept pre-college credits from Advanced Placement (AP) and/or the International Baccalaureate (IB) Diploma Program?

 Yes.
-Credit is granted based on your individual scores.
+AP Credit is granted based on your individual scores.
 Oregon State also offers a special scholarship for students completing the IB Diploma.

 What is a partial high school transcript?

 A partial high school transcript is one that is submitted for evaluation before a student has completed high school.
-Typically, this will include progress up through a student’s seventh semester in high school.
+Typically, this will include progress up through a student’s sixth or seventh semester in high school.
 We ask that all admitted students that plan to attend Oregon State submit a final transcript after they have graduated.

 How do I know if my student is a transfer student?

 If you have completed high school and have attended another college or university, then you are considered a transfer student.
 To learn more about the admission requirements for transfer students, please visit the transfer students requirements page.